Joburg Film Festival Youth and Audience Development Programme calls for young voices to tell the African story

 If you’re a young voice, aspiring to be a film maker, actor or future industry giant, then, the Youth & Audience Development programme was made just for you!

-Register here to join the next set of sessions scheduled to take place in Ekhurhuleni on 05 and 06 Novemeber 2022.
+Register here to join the next set of sessions scheduled to take place in In Ekurhuleni on 19th & 20th November 2022.